gjaldon/heroku-buildpack-phoenix-static/README.md

 phoenix_ex=phx
 ```

+### Heroku CI

+Additionally, you can create a `phoenix_static_buildpack.test.config` file that is specific for Heroku CI runs.
+Once defined, it will override the `phoenix_static_buildpack.config` values.

 ## Compile

 By default, Phoenix uses `brunch` and recommends you to use `mix phx.digest` in production.
 For that, we have a default `compile` shell script which gets run after building dependencies and